 John Reed Stark.
 This series -- published for the first time on Nasdaq’s Governance Clearinghouse --outlines a strategic framework for boards of directors to effectively analyze and supervise corporate

 the technical systems that provide the foundation for cybersecurity infrastructure.

 By using these white papers as a guide, boards of directors can become not only more preemptive in evaluating cybersecurity risk exposure but they can also successfully elevate cybersecurity from an ancillary IT concern to a core enterprise-wide risk management

-Read John Reed Stark's White Paper on Cybersecurity Governance >>
+Read John Reed Stark's Latest White Paper on Cybersecurity Technology >>

 John Reed Stark is President of John Reed Stark Consulting LLC, a data breach response and digital compliance firm.
 Formerly, Mr. Stark served for almost 20 years in the Enforcement Division of the U.S. Securities and Exchange Commission, the last 11 of